By Tim Lambert

 The wealthy also played a game called pale-maille (Pall Mall in London gets its name from an area where the game was played).
 Charles II also made yachting a popular sport.

 The theatre remained popular.
 However, the Puritans disapproved of the theatre and in 1642 they banned it completely.
-Theatre began again in 1660.
+The theatre began again in 1660.

 In the early 17th century the stage jutted out into the audience.
 In the late 17th century it took on its modern form.
 In the early 17th century boys played women’s parts.
 However, after 1660 actresses performed.